Tom Cotton: Ranked-choice voting

 After Democrat Mary Peltola won the 2022 Alaska's at-large congressional district special election, defeating former Alaska governor and Republican Sarah Palin, Cotton blasted the ranked-choice voting system that Alaska used to conduct its election, writing: "60% of Alaska voters voted for a Republican, but thanks to a convoluted process and ballot exhaustion—which disenfranchises voters—a Democrat won".

 Fiscal Responsibility Act of 2023

-Cotton was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, citing a provision in the bill that would limit defense spending increases to a lower rate than inflation.
+Cotton was among the 31 Senate Republicans who voted against the final passage of the Fiscal Responsibility Act of 2023, citing a provision in the bill that would limit defense spending increases to a rate below inflation.
 Cotton said, "Unfortunately, this bill poses a mortal risk to our national security by cutting our defense budget, which I cannot support as grave dangers gather on the horizon."

 Whistleblowers and the press

 Cotton blocked the Protect Reporters from Exploitative State Spying Act.